Bullet Enters Loomis Woman's Home, Strikes Her Ring

 “It went through the wall and hit a knot in the stud and then it deflected and it hit her ring,” he said.

-The bullet barely grazed the ring on her finger, but she felt the impact.READ MORE: Former Firefighter Reunites With Dogs After They Were Stolen From His Calaveras County Home
+The bullet barely grazed the ring on her finger, but she felt the impact.READ MORE: Firefighters Douse Car Fire Next To Old North Sacramento Apartment Complex

 “There was this sudden pressure in my hand-